 This project explored the role of wolf spiders within arctic communities and specifically, whether climate change is stimulating changes in these predators that could influence the structure and function of food webs.
 In particular, arctic warming could increase decomposition of the large amounts of carbon stored in permafrost soils.
 Increased decomposition would result in higher levels of atmospheric carbon dioxide and methane, which are heat-trapping greenhouse gases.
 Potential shifts in spider feeding ecology as a result of climate change could therefore have important and far-reaching consequences for arctic plant community dynamics and ecosystem processes.
 This research examined the extent to which arctic wolf spiders influence the structure and function of food webs and measured whether their impact on the community is changing with warming.

 The research team flew to Fairbanks, Alaska and from there drove north to Toolik Field Station, in the foothills of the Brooks Range in northern Alaska.
 Toolik Field Station is operated by the Institute of Arctic Biology at the University of Alaska Fairbanks and has hosted hundreds of researchers and students every year since 1975.

-Nell Kemp has been a science teacher since 2001, when she joined the staff of Kenwood Academy in Chicago's historic Hyde Park neighborhood.
+Nell Kemp is a middle school life science teacher at Lindblom Math & Science Academy in Chicago’s Englewood neighborhood.
 Ms. Kemp has a bachelor's degree in behavioral neuroscience from Lehigh University and a master's degree in education from DePaul University.
-She began teaching biology and genetics at Kenwood's high school, but moved over to Kenwood's 7th/8th grade Gifted & Talented program 4 years ago where she currently teaches environmental science and has never been happier.
 The enthusiasm and creativity of the middle grades is one of the most rewarding aspects of her job, but also the most challenging.
-Students of this age group tend to have trouble thinking independently so Ms. Kemp pushes students to participate in project-based learning activities and inquiry investigations.
+Students of this age group tend to have trouble thinking independently, so Ms. Kemp pushes students to participate in project-based learning activities and inquiry investigations.